Discover Our History

 The tour became a profound cultural exchange, fostering mutual admiration and laying groundwork for Afro-Asian solidarity and people-to-people diplomacy.

-Sayama-san has authored numerous Japanese-language books on Negro League history, including biographical studies of legendary players such as Satchel Paige, and is widely regarded as a leading authority on prewar international baseball exchange.
-In recognition of his lifelong contributions to baseball scholarship and historical preservation, Kazuo Sayama was inducted into the Japan Baseball Hall of Fame in 2021.
+Kazuo Sayama also wrote several books about Negro League history, including studies on legendary players such as Satchel Paige.
+In recognition of his contributions to baseball scholarship, he was inducted into the Japan Baseball Hall of Fame in 2021.

 For JAFA, the 1927 Philadelphia Royal Giants tour is:

-In 2027, JAFA, in collaboration with partners, will commemorate the 100th anniversary of the 1927 Philadelphia Royal Giants Baseball Tour to Japan.
+In 2027, JAFA and its partners will commemorate the 100th anniversary of the Philadelphia Royal Giants Baseball Tour to Japan.

-The trailblazing athletes who transcended the game to build cultural bridges
+• The athletes who helped build cultural bridges through sports

 Cultural exchange programs with students, artists, and historians to foster collaboration, learning, and mutual understanding.